Linaro/vixl/README.md

 VIXL contains three components.

- 1. A programmatic **assembler** to generate A64 code at runtime.
-The assembler abstracts some of the constraints of the A64 ISA; for example, most instructions support any immediate.
+ 1. Programmatic **assemblers** to generate A64, A32 or T32 code at runtime.
+The
- 2. A **disassembler** that can print any instruction emitted by the assembler.
+    assemblers abstract some of the constraints of each ISA; for example, most instructions support any immediate.
- 3. A **simulator** that can simulate any instruction emitted by the assembler.
+ 2. **Disassemblers** that can print any instruction emitted by the assemblers.
+ 3. A **simulator** that can simulate any instruction emitted by the A64 assembler.
 The simulator allows generated code to be run on another architecture without the need for a full ISA model.

-The VIXL git repository can be found [on GitHub][vixl].
+The VIXL git repository can be found [on 'https://git.linaro.org'][vixl].

 Changes from previous versions of VIXL can be found in the [Changelog](doc/changelog.md).